roylin1229/w-MSAC/README.md

 # w-MSAC
-Ultra-fast and Accurate Weighted MSAC for Joint Pose Estimation of Multiple Camera System

 The code will be released soon.

-# Video demo for long-term visual localization using the proposed w-MSAC for multi-camera pose estimation
+# The visual localization system with the w-MSAC for multiple camera pose estimation

-The demo will be released soon.
+(4 Camera + IMU + Visual Localization Database)

+The key challenge lies in the accurate and efficient pose estimation of the multiple cameras under noisy feature correspondences.

+Data for visual localization database creation (08/04)
+Data for visual localization (10/26)

+The visual localization system with the w-MSAC achieves centimeter-level positioning accuracy.